Cycling Accident Compensation in Glasgow

 To make a claim for your accident you need to need to be able to prove that the person owed a duty of care that they negligently failed to meet.
 An example of this would be a driver who failed to show the adequate duty of care to other road users by driving too fast, not checking for cyclists or driving under the influence of alcohol or drugs.

-How Much Can be Claimed?
+How Much Can be Claimed for a cycling Accident?

 Many factors will affect how much you can claim for a cycling injury.
 The most crucial factor determining how much compensation may be awarded is the severity of the injury.
 Bike accidents can be catastrophic.
 In a particularly serious incident, there can be severe head injuries leading to brain damage.
 Neck and spine injuries can cause paralysis.
 Even more minor injuries such as broken bones, cuts and lacerations can be extremely painful and can make everyday life difficult, even if only for a short period.
 If an operation or extensive medical treatment is required, the award may be higher.